Chaoses-Ib/DirectoryOpus/Manual/scripting/script_editor/editors/dialog_editor/adding_dialog_controls.md

 ![](/Manual/images/media/image123.png)
 Used to draw a box around other controls, or as a header to divide two sections of a dialog.

+### Palette

+A palette control that pops open a color selection palette when clicked.